Best Wedding Dress for Body Types

 Rectangle or Straight

 If you find that your bust, waist and hips have similar measurements, you’ll need to find a wedding dress that accentuates your curves and creates the illusion of an hourglass shape with a more defined waist.
 A style like Dani Rose 18107 is just the ticket.
+Wedding dress types are many, but we are doing just fine so far, let’s keep going.

 If your waist is slightly smaller than your shoulders and hips, which are similar in size, then you have what is considered an athletic body.
 You want a wedding dress that will create that hourglass figure for you by cinching your waist.
 A sheath dress with a strapless or halter top is your best bet to accomplish this, just like Emma 19119.